 The Homemade Pasta Basics

-When it comes to making a basic pasta, it can truly be pretty simple.
+When it comes to making a basic pasta recipe, it can truly be pretty simple.
 There are a few shortcuts you can take that’ll make it easier later.
 For one, you’ll need a pasta machine or, at the very least, a rolling pin if you don’t have a pasta machine.
 Another tool that will help is a pasta cutter wheel, which is like a smaller pizza cutter.
 Some pasta machines will actually come with a cutter attachment as well.
 Finally, you’ll need a flour mixture.

 The best pasta is made with a primarily semolina flour mixture.

 Many recipes call for an all-purpose flour mixture, but the best pasta is made with a primarily semolina flour mixture.
 Semolina flour is made of coarsely ground durum wheat, which is popular in Italian and Moroccan cuisine.
 It’s perfect for pasta because it’s heavier and heartier than all-purpose flour.
-That isn’t to say that your pasta mixture has to be 100 percent semolina flour.
-We’ve found that the best combination for a pasta mixture is 80 percent semolina flour and 20 percent all-purpose flour.
+That isn’t to say that your pasta dough has to be 100 percent semolina flour.
+We’ve found that the best combination for a pasta dough recipe is 80 percent semolina flour and 20 percent all-purpose flour.
 From there, add a pinch of salt, and your basic mixture is done!

 How to Make the Dough You Knead